-Within each team room is a fully staffed volunteer team, including 2-3 Team Captains and 10-12 additional adult volunteers.
+Within each team room is a fully staffed volunteer team with 10-12 adult volunteers.
 Each team works together to facilitate an environment where students can discover Jesus through caring leaders, biblical teaching and meaningful relationships.
 Each room includes adult volunteers who are gifted in social connection, shepherding, operations and teaching.
 Each team room also has a team of Student Catalysts, who are 10-12 graders who serve as apprentice leaders in any of the following volunteer roles.

 Social Connectors make every student feel welcome and accepted in the team room community.
 They draw students into conversations and games and connect them with other students.
 They are always watching for students who don’t seem engaged and look for ways to get them involved in the life of the team room.